Ways to speak at Council meetings

 What are Regular Meetings?

-The City Council generally holds regular meetings on the second and fourth Wednesdays of every month at 7:15 p.m. in the City Council Chambers at City Hall, 333 Broadalbin SW, Albany; but they may be held at another place if the Council designates.
+The City Council generally holds regular meetings on the second and fourth Wednesdays of every month in the City Council Chambers at City Hall, 333 Broadalbin SW, Albany; but they may be held at another place if the Council designates.

-Four members of the City Council other than the Mayor must be present for the City Council to take action on any item.
-The Mayor presides over the City Council, but the Mayor only votes in the case of a 3 to 3 tie of the Council.
+Four members of the City Council other than the Mayor must be present for the City Council to take action on any item; called a quorum.
+The Mayor presides over the meeting, but only votes in the case of a tie vote of Council.

 What are Work Sessions?

-The City Council generally holds work sessions at 4:00 p.m. on Mondays that are followed by a regular Council meeting on Wednesday of the same week.
+The City Council generally holds work sessions on Mondays preceding regular Council meeting on Wednesdays of the same week.

 Council work sessions are designed to allow the Council to gain more in-depth knowledge of a particular subject and to have a chance to debate many of the pros and cons of an issue without coming to resolution or a decision on a matter.